Phunbie/Langchain-chat/README.md

 To install and run the application make sure you have Python and git installed on your computer then follow these steps:

-1. Clone the repository to your local machine using `git clone <this repo>` on your terminal.
+1. Clone the repository to your local machine using `git clone https://github.com/Phunbie/Langchain-chat.git` on your terminal.
 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Create an OpenAI API key and add it to your environment variables.
 4. Run the application using `python main.py`.